andolf/grunt-sass-example/README.md

 it's very flexible and powerful and also very comfortable to work with, especially in large projects where you can keep all your stuff clean.

-Now we since specified in our Gruntfile that our Sass files are located in a directory called "sass", let's create just that, in the root of our project.
+Now, since we specified in our Gruntfile that our Sass files are located in a directory called "sass", let's create just that, in the root of our project.
 Next, since we also specified in our Gruntfile that we wanted [Compass](http://compass-style.org/), a CSS framework written in Sass, we follow Compass practices by creating a file called